Monday, June 14, 2010

 But Dayna’s graduation did out-do that one of 1976.
 The graduates marched around the entire football field.
 It was fun to watch the senior girls wobble around the track in their spiked heels of bright yellows, pinks, and purples.
 Dayna was two people behind the bright yellow spiked heels, so she was easy to find.
 (Dayna chose to wear purple comfortable flat shoes.)

+Skydivers presented the American Flag, sailing through the air, then down onto the field where a Boy Scout ran it over to the flag pole and a waiting honor guard raised it up, then gave it a 4-gun salute.
 The speeches were even great - the principal talked of Alice in Wonderland and likened her adventures to those the graduating students were likely to face.
 And told the kids that they could actually have their “cake and eat it, too,” and pointed to a table that was laden with cupcakes for each student, and each cupcake held a picture of a graduating student.

+The show was great – watching the back-flips and inane gesturing of the kids as they received their diplomas.
 No sooner had the last graduate received his diploma than a cannon blast rent the air, followed by 4 others in quick succession!
 I had to search under the bleachers for my heart!
 What a day!
 What a great event to honor the graduates!
 It was fun to be there – Thank you, Dayna, for inviting us.

 No comments: